Kelly Clarkson Using ‘The Voice’ To Heal After ‘American Idol’ Victory

 “That’s what I like to do that for artists on The Voice.
 It’s actually healed that bitterness I used to carry, being able to be that for somebody else,” explained the singer and songwriter.

-Along with her work on The Voice, Clarkson is also the host of The Kelly Clarkson Show, a talk series where she will speak to celebrities, feature the stories of real people, have fun with her audience and of course, celebrate music.
+Along with her work on The Voice, Clarkson is also the host of The Kelly Clarkson Show, a talk series where she will speak to celebrities, feature the stories of real people, have fun with her audience, and of course, celebrate music.

 The Voice debuts its new season on Monday, September 23 on NBC.
 The Kelly Clarkson Show debuts in syndication on Monday, September 9.
 Check your local listings for channels and times in your area.